Plumbing pricing guide

 Choose the right tool

-The Trade Wins Plumbing Price Book is built for contractors who want spreadsheet-friendly pricing files, task structure, excavation calculators, import support, and training.
+The Trade Wins Plumbing Price Book is a one-time $299 package for contractors who want spreadsheet-friendly pricing files, task structure, excavation calculators, import support, and training—not another free guide.

 Flat-rate pricing uses a set price for a defined plumbing task instead of billing only by the hour.
 The price should account for labor, materials, overhead, and the margin the business needs.